chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>Liquid Modernity</cite>](https://bookshop.org/a/21126/9780745624105), Zygmunt Baumann (new)

-- [<cite>Making the Presidency: John Adams and the Precedents That Forged the Republic</cite>](https://bookshop.org/a/21126/9780197653845), Lindsay M. Chervinsky (new)

 - [<cite>Designing Your Life: How to Build a Well-Lived, Joyful Life</cite>](https://bookshop.org/a/21126/9781101875322), Dave Evans and Bill Burnett (new)